gvwilson/sensibleadventures/nardica/nardica.md

 no flag,
 no call numbers,
-nothing to give her any sort of identity except for the slogan "Este mundo é deus" on her side.
+nothing to give her any sort of identity except for the slogan "Este mundo é de deus" on her side.

 "Zillions..."
 Iffy whispered.